SC Kriens

-SC Kriens is a football club based in Kriens, Switzerland, that currently competing in the Promotion League, the third tier of Swiss football.
-The club uses Stadion Kleinfeld as home ground, and form a local rivalry with FC Luzern.
+SC Kriens is a Swiss football club based in Kriens, Lucerne.
+Founded in 1944, the club will compete in the Swiss Challenge League, the second tier of Swiss football, for the 2026–27 season following promotion from the Promotion League.
+The team plays its home matches at Stadion Kleinfeld and maintains a local rivalry with FC Luzern.

 SC Kriens women's team has been participating in the Nationalliga A since 2008.